 2. True Localization - Charging based on willingness to pay in each market

 True localization takes cosmetic localization one step further.
 Here you actually run price sensitivity studies (instructions at that link) to determine what the market can handle in each respective location and charge accordingly.
 This is the truest form of localization, because you’re having a granular strategy for each location you’re acquiring users in.
 For instance, just from our past work I know that for products geared towards developer buyer personas, individuals in the UK, Northern Europe, and Western Europe are willing to pay 20-30% more than their US counterparts.
-This is mainly because there isn’t as much market saturation in these regions.
+This is mainly because there isn’t as much market saturation in these regions, and purchasing power differs as well.
 Similarly, I know that because of piracy in Southeast Asia that for some on-premise solutions personas in this region are typically willing to pay 60-70% less.

 These differentials exist, because each market is drastically different from a buyer persona perspective.
 We even see this within the United States where customers in NYC and San Francisco are willing to pay much more than customers in Chicago (depending on the product).
 Because of these differences, true localization goes beyond just the number you’re putting down on your pricing page.
 You need to make sure your packaging and positioning also align to those personas, all of whom have different wants and needs than their US counterparts.